 An interdisciplinary group of Computational Biologists and Bioinformatics Engineers

 We are an interdisciplinary group of computational biologists, bioinformatics engineers, and software developers.
-The Knowledge Systems Group is also part of the new cBio Center for Information Biology, headed by Chris Sander, providing us with multiple avenues of collaboration within Dana-Farber and across Harvard Medical School.
+The Knowledge Systems Group is also part of the new cBio Center, headed by Chris Sander, providing us with multiple avenues of collaboration within Dana-Farber and across Harvard Medical School.

 DFCI to build new Cancer Immunologic Data Commons (CIDC)